blacksaturn1/RBE577_MachineLearning_Robotics/hw2/docs/HW2_Report.md

 ---

+## Summary

+This project explores transfer learning for image classification using a deep neural network (ResNet152) pretrained on ImageNet.
+The pipeline supports flexible training, early stopping, and robust inference on raw test images.
+Results are visualized with prediction probabilities, and the workflow is designed for reproducibility and extensibility.

+---

 ## Methodology

 This project implements an image classification pipeline using a deep convolutional neural network, ResNet152, pretrained on ImageNet.
 The workflow includes: